We have a team of professionals to assist you with your requirements related to Ethiopia, please feel free to write us at [email protected]

 Ethiopia–India relations have existed for almost two millennia.
 Modern diplomatic relations between India and Ethiopia were established at the level of legations in July 1948, after the independence of India.
 The relationship was raised to the ambassadorial level in 1952.
 India maintains an embassy in Addis Ababa and Ethiopia in New Delhi.
 The two countries have enjoyed close and friendly relations with India supporting Ethiopian developmental efforts while Ethiopia has supported Indian interests such as its claim to a permanent seat on the United Nations Security Council.
 India and Ethiopia share a common understanding on such issues as cross-border international terrorism, the need and direction for reform of the United Nations, and the importance of action on climate change.

-Trade between the two countries amounted to $660 million in 2011-’12 and is expected to reach $1 billion by 2015.
-Indian exports to Ethiopia consists of drugs and pharmaceuticals, steel, machinery, food items, plastic and linoleum products, paper, textiles, chemicals, transport equipment and steel.
-India’s imports from Ethiopia include raw hides and skins, pulses, oil seeds, spices, leather and scrap metal.
+Economic relations between India and Ethiopia have seen substantial growth.
+Trade between the two nations reached $660 million in 2011-’12 and is anticipated to surpass $1 billion by 2015.
+India’s exports to Ethiopia encompass a range of products, including pharmaceuticals, steel, machinery, food items, plastics, textiles, and more.
+Conversely, India’s imports from Ethiopia comprise raw hides and skins, pulses, oil seeds, spices, leather, and scrap metal.

-India is Ethiopia’s second largest source of Foreign Direct Investments with investments amounting to $5 billion.
-Indian investments in Ethiopia are expected to be worth $10 billion by 2015 with India approving investments worth $4.78 billion in 2011.
+India has emerged as Ethiopia’s second-largest source of Foreign Direct Investment (FDI), with investments valued at $5 billion.
+This figure is expected to rise to $10 billion by 2015, given India’s approval of investments amounting to $4.78 billion in 2011.

 To know more about bilateral relations between India and Ethiopia, please download our booklet.